IBM/knative-routing-tutorial/README.md

 ```

 Assuming that the Knative service is still set to route all requests to the latest revision,
-the dashboard should show all requests going to `helloworld-go-random-response` revision.
+the dashboard should show all requests going to the `helloworld-go-random-response` revision.
 (You may have to click on the `10M` or `1M` button at the bottom of the window to see recent data.)

 ![sysdig](doc/source/images/sysdig1.png)